FAQ Ð details of

 insulation thickness that you can.

-sheets covered in foil installation seems to do
+sheets covered in foil - installation seems to do well

 Perhaps a good compromise is to a double glazed